CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 # Note:
  - <del> Sep-21-2020: Currently our server is offline due to the power outage in the CMU Campus, and COVID-19 makes it difficult to access the server room.
 We will fix the issue as soon as possible.</del>
  - <del> Sep-30-2020: Unfortunately, we found that our server has been broken and we are replacing it now.
 Please wait a couple of more weeks.</del>
- - Oct-5-2020: Our server is back and online now!
+ - <del> Oct-5-2020: Our server is back and online now!  </del>
+ - May-18-2021: Currently our server is offline due to our server maintenance.
+Hopefully it will be back online in this week. </del>

 # Quick start guide